-Will refusal to submit to PAS test and/or Field Sobriety Test, after being arrested for a DUI in Los Angeles, be used against me?
+Will refusal to submit to the PAS test and/or Field Sobriety Test, after being arrested for a DUI in Los Angeles, be used against me?

 Ordinary – NO.

-Once again, a 402 motion should be used to prevent the prosecution from using the refusal to submit to the field sobriety test as consciousness of guilt.
+Once again, a 402 motion should be used to prevent the prosecution from using the refusal to submit to the field sobriety test as a consciousness of guilt.

 Call Los Angeles DUI Attorneys if you are arrested for a DUI to schedule a free non-obligatorily consultation with top DUI attorneys in Los Angeles.